 Are you missing out?

 I called the Money Talk Team because I struggled to find advice on what I’m entitled to.
-Websites that estimate your benefit entitlement won't do so if you are a student and it’s really difficult to find the time to make an appointment to see someone and discuss it.
+Websites that estimate your benefit entitlement won't do so if you are a student and it’s really difficult to find the time to make an appointment to see someone and talk about it.

 When I called the helpline, I was asked about what benefits I’m currently on, what my student loan is and my current living situation.
 As a single parent who’s at university full-time, I find it really difficult to find the time to make an appointment to see someone.
-The advisor emailed me all the info I needed so I didn’t have to spend too long on the phone, which I really appreciated.CALL THE MONEY TALK TEAM FOR FREE TODAY ON 0800 0857145
+The adviser emailed me all the info I needed so I didn’t have to spend too long on the phone, which I really appreciated.CALL THE MONEY TALK TEAM FOR FREE TODAY ON 0800 085 7145

 The advisor worked it all out for me.